IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The S3 Archiver can send Dataverse Archival Bag to a bucket at any S3 endpoint.
 The configuration for the S3 Archiver is independent of any S3 store that may be configured in Dataverse and may, for example, leverage colder (cheaper, slower access) storage.

-``curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.S3SubmitToArchiveCommand"``
+:command:`curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.S3SubmitToArchiveCommand"`

-``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":S3ArchiverConfig, :BagGeneratorThreads"``
+:command:`curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":S3ArchiverConfig, :BagGeneratorThreads"`

 The S3 Archiver defines one custom setting, a required :S3ArchiverConfig.
 It can also use the :BagGeneratorThreads setting as described in the DuraCloud Configuration section above.